haufse/xtremes/docs/source/api_topt.rst

 Reference: topt
 ================================
-This module is specialized in analyzing the influence of higher order statistics for Maximum Likelihood estimations.
+This module is specialized in implementing a Top-t based Maximum Likelihood Estimatiors.

 Overview
 --------